IgnisDa/ryot/docs/content/guides/openid.md

 ```

 In your OIDC provider, you will need to set the redirect URL to
 `<FRONTEND_URL>/api/auth`.
-As of now, Ryot does not use any information from the OIDC
-provider, so no scopes are required to be set.
+The scopes required are `openid email`.

 Once these are set, restart your Ryot instance and you should be able to see the button to
 "Continue with OpenID Connect" on the auth pages.
-New users will have a random username
+New users will their username set to their
-which can be changed from the profile settings page.
+email address.
+This can be changed later in the profile settings.